Pet Safe Ice Melt and Other Winter Hazards for Pets Is Really Safe?

 time

 When the snow starts to fall the world quickly turns into a winter wonderland.
-Despite the pristine white beauty, hazards lurk that can harm your four-legged friend.
-Is ice melt safe for dogs?
+Despite the pristine white beauty, hazards lurk that can harm your four-legged friend such as the chemical ice melter referred to as ice melt.

 Winter officially starts in the Northern Hemisphere on December 21, but the weather usually starts to shift months beforehand with snow, ice, and sleet becoming familiar challenges to your pet’s safety.

-If you take the right precautions you can make sure your dog not only stays safe over winter but can also enjoy his favourite outdoor activities when the temperature drops.
+If you are wondering, is ice melt safe?
+The answer is 'no'.
+However, if you take the right precautions you can make sure your dog not only stays safe but can also enjoy his favourite outdoor activities when the temperature drops.

-In this article, we will explore some common winter pet dangers and how you can keep your pup safe, such as winter dog boots and pet-safe ice melt.
+In this article, we will explore some common wintertime pet dangers and how you can keep your pup safe, such as dog boots and pet-safe ice melt options.

 What is Pet Safe Ice Melt?